rpoleski/MulensModel/developers_board.md

   * Albrow et al. 1999 (also Cassan 2008 Sec.
 5)
   * t\_eff as a parameter - see [Andy's paper](https://arxiv.org/abs/1312.6692) and maybe also other from [Jen's 2012 paper](http://adsabs.harvard.edu/abs/2012ApJ...755..102Y), i.e., f\_lim=f\_s/u\_0 and q\*t\_E
 * Function Improvements/Expansion:
-  * **Binary source**:
-    * finish use cases
-    * list all the high-level functions that will be affected
-    * write unit tests
-    * make changes
-    * check if all the high-level functions were corrected
   * Binary Lens:
     * should BinaryLens() accept source\_x/y as lists or arrays?
     * function for center of mass shift (currently: shift\_x in trajectory.py, x\_shift in binarylens.py, xcm\_offset in caustics.py)